Overview

 Peripheral neuropathy is nerve damage caused by several different conditions.
 Health conditions that can cause peripheral neuropathy include:

-- Autoimmune diseases.
-These include Sjogren's syndrome, lupus, rheumatoid arthritis, Guillain-Barre syndrome, chronic inflammatory demyelinating polyneuropathy and vasculitis.
+• Autoimmune diseases.
+These include Sjogren syndrome, lupus, rheumatoid arthritis, Guillain-Barré syndrome, chronic inflammatory demyelinating polyneuropathy and vasculitis.
 Also, some cancers related to the body's immune system can cause polyneuropathy.
-These are a form of autoimmune disorder called paraneoplastic syndrome.
+These are a form of the autoimmune disorder called paraneoplastic syndrome.

-- Diabetes and metabolic syndrome.
-This is the most common cause.
-Among people with diabetes, more than half will develop some type of neuropathy.
+• Diabetes and metabolic syndrome.
+These are the most common causes.
+Among people with diabetes, more than half develop some type of neuropathy.

-- Inherited disorders.
-Disorders such as Charcot-Marie-Tooth disease are hereditary types of neuropathy that run in families.
+• Inherited conditions.
+Conditions such as Charcot-Marie-Tooth disease are hereditary types of neuropathies that run in families.

-- Tumors.
-Cancerous growths, also called malignant, and noncancerous growths, also called benign, can grow on or press on nerves.
+• Tumors.
+Growths that are cancerous, also called malignant—or noncancerous, also called benign—can happen on or press on nerves.

-- Bone marrow disorders.
-These include a protein in the blood that isn't usually there, called monoclonal gammopathies, a rare form of myeloma that affects the bones, lymphoma and the rare disease amyloidosis.
+• Bone marrow conditions.
+These include conditions such as monoclonal gammopathies, caused by a protein in the blood that isn't usually there.
+Other conditions are lymphoma, the rare disease amyloidosis and a rare form of myeloma that affects the bones.

-- Other diseases.
-These include metabolic conditions such as kidney disease or liver disease, and an underactive thyroid, also known as hypothyroidism.
+• Other health concerns.
+These include metabolic conditions such as kidney disease or liver disease and an underactive thyroid, also known as hypothyroidism.

-- Alcohol use disorder.
-Unhealthy dietary choices made by people with alcohol use disorder, also known as alcoholism, and poor absorption of vitamins can lead to low amounts of essential vitamins in the body.
+• Alcohol use disorder.
+Less healthy dietary choices made by people with alcohol use disorder, also known as alcoholism, and poor absorption of vitamins caused by alcohol use can lead to low amounts of essential vitamins in the body.

-- Injury or pressure on the nerve.
+• Injuries or pressure on nerves.
 Injuries, such as from motor vehicle accidents, falls or sports injuries, can sever or damage peripheral nerves.
-Nerve pressure can result from having a cast or using crutches or repeating a motion such as typing many times.
+Nerve pressure can result from having a cast, using crutches or repeating a motion, such as typing many times.

-- Low vitamin levels.
-B vitamins, including B-1, B-6 and B-12, as well as copper and vitamin E are crucial to nerve health.
+• Low vitamin levels.
+B vitamins, including B-1, B-6 and B-12, copper and vitamin E are crucial to nerve health.

 Risk factors